-Occurrence and Relative Size of Cascadia Subduction Zone Megathrust Earthquakes

-Cascadia Subduction Zone events over the occurred on January 26, 1700.
-The 1700 event is considered to be a "medium sized" event.
-The data used to create this chart came from research that examined the many submarine landslides, known as "turbidites," at are triggered only by these great arthquakes (Witter and others, 2011).
-The loose correlation is "the bigger the turbidite,
+Occurrence and Relative Size of Cascadia Subduction Zone Megathrust Earthquakes frequency, and magnitude of the last 19 great to be a "medium sized" event.
+The data used to create this chart came from research that known as "turbidites," that are triggered only by these great earthquakes (Witter and others, 2011).
+The loose correlation is "the bigger the